 DIY Drop Cloth Curtains

 Once your pipes and your clips are ready, you can address the actual curtains.
 I purchased inexpensive drop cloths from Lowes.
 Again, we measured our specific space to see how wide and long we would need the curtains.
 To get the width we wanted, we had to get curtains that were too long for the space.
-I decided I would just no-sew hem the curtains.
+I decided I would just no-sew hem the curtains to fit the space.
 I think some people are intimidated by this, but it’s so easy!
 Way easier than actually hemming something with a sewing machine!
 I spread out the curtain, pin and clip to the desired length, and then iron the no-sew tape on.
 This takes a little time, but is worth it!
-I love these curtains!

 Our curtains still brush the ground when they are not tied back.
-I hate the look for a too-short curtain, even outside!
-Ha!
 Keeping them a little longer allows us to add a rock to the bottom in case it’s windy and we need to keep them in place.
 Here is a shot of us putting them up in the spring.
 We eyeball how far apart to place the curtain clips.
 I also sprayed the curtains with some no-wet spray to help with mildew and mold, which is why they curtains look a little wet!

 When the curtains are not in use, we tie them back using a large eye hook and rope.
 We screwed the eye hook right into the column of our covered space.
 I purchased inexpensive black rope from Home Depot to tie them up.
 This keeps the curtains from sweeping the ground when not in use.
 After it rains, I try to remember untie them to dry out.